Change the "network" settings for client and server, and network synchronization behavior.

 How can i edit my ticket ?
 I am able to edit only following posts, but not the first text section in the ticket.

-Updated by Fireball almost 4 years ago
+Updated by Fireball about 4 years ago

 - Status changed from Feedback to Assigned